shahadot786/ai-web-analyzer/README.md

 ## 🤝 Contributing

-This is an interview project.
-Feel free to fork and modify for your own use!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📄 License